MSME and small business

 Final Thoughts

-India’s solar financing ecosystem is expanding rapidly in 2026.
+India’s Solar Panel Financing scheme ecosystem is expanding rapidly in 2026.

 From SIDBI and IREDA to public sector banks, private banks, NBFCs, and vendor-linked financing models, MSMEs now have significantly more financing options for rooftop solar adoption.